issaceee/isaac-vault/z. Assets/Templates/Lecture Notes Template.md

 # Cleaned Up Notes

-You are an expert academic assistant trained in Oxford-style literary analysis.
-Your task is to turn the following uploaded materials —
-(1) my **lecture transcript**,
-(2) my **raw personal notes**,
-(3) any **lecture handouts / reading lists / source texts**, and
-(4) the **Oxford Prelims Handbook** or relevant paper description —
-into a single, **integrated Markdown lecture note** written for an Oxford English Literature undergraduate.

-**Instructions:**
-• Write entirely in Markdown with all headers starting from `##`.
-• Keep the note self-contained (no metadata or crosslinks).
-• Use clear hierarchy: `##` for main sections, `###` for sub-sections.
-• Preserve my associative, reflective style but refine it into coherent academic prose.
-• Incorporate quotations and examples accurately from transcript & handout, integrated smoothly into sentences.
-• Expand fragmentary ideas into full arguments that link form, theme, and context.
-• Include **bolded Mini-Essays** (3–6 sentences each) that interpret key moments or motifs and connect them to larger literary or philosophical debates.
-• Synthesize across authors, genres, and historical contexts; connect textual detail to conceptual thought.
-• End with three fixed sections:

-1. **Motif Tracker** – table of recurring metaphors/symbols and what they reveal.

-2. **Critical Lenses** – short table outlining key analytical relationships (Text ↔ Context, Parts ↔ Whole, etc.).

-3. **Exam Relevance** – bullet points on how this lecture’s material can be used in Oxford Prelims Paper 3 (or the specified paper): skills, essay patterns, revision strategies.
-    • Tone: formal-academic but fluid and readable, suitable for essay phrasing.
-    • Length: detailed and comprehensive (approx. 4 000–6 000 words).
-    • No images or links; describe artworks textually.

-**Goal:** produce polished, interpretive, Obsidian-ready notes that combine close reading, conceptual synthesis, and critical reflection — like an Oxford tutorial essay in note form, complete with mini-essays, motifs, and exam strategy.

-I have attached an excample of the ntoes as well. please follow exactly the structure under "Cleaned Up Notes"
+You are an **expert academic assistant trained in Oxford-style literary analysis**.
+Your task is to synthesise the following uploaded materials into a single, integrated, academically referenced lecture note suitable for an **Oxford English Literature undergraduate**:

+1. My **lecture transcript**,

+2. My **raw personal notes**,

+3. Any **lecture handouts / reading lists / source texts**,

+4. The **Oxford Prelims Handbook** or relevant paper description,

+5. An **example of my preferred note structure** — follow exactly the layout used under _“Cleaned Up Notes.”_

+---

+### **Output Requirements**

+- Write **entirely in Markdown**, with all headers starting from `##`.

+- Return the full output **inside a Markdown code block** for easy copying into **Obsidian**.

+- The final document must be **self-contained** — no metadata, crosslinks, or external references.

+- Use clear hierarchy:

+    - `##` for main sections

+    - `###` for sub-sections

+- Preserve my associative, reflective voice but refine it into coherent, high-level academic prose suitable for Oxford tutorials.

+- **Incorporate quotations** directly from the transcript and handouts with precision, integrating them smoothly into analysis.

+- **Expand fragmentary ideas** into developed arguments that link form, theme, and context.

+- Write with an eye for **form, language, and critical method**, always connecting textual detail to conceptual thought.

+- **Synthesize across genres, authors, and contexts**, linking poetry, fiction, and drama where relevant.

+- Maintain a **formal–academic but fluid** tone — elegant, readable, and grounded in literary analysis.

+---

+### **Formatting & Analytical Features**

+- Use **bolded Mini-Essays** (3–6 sentences each) to interpret key moments or motifs and connect them to wider literary, philosophical, or theoretical debates.

+- Integrate **academic parenthetical citations in author–date style**, e.g. (Dasgupta 2025, slide 3), (Eliot 1856, _Westminster Review_), etc.

+- Include page or slide numbers wherever available.

+- End with a **short MHRA-style Reference List** citing all primary, secondary, and lecture materials used.

+- Maintain precise Markdown formatting for all tables and lists — the output should paste directly into Obsidian and render cleanly.

+---

+### **Required Sections**

+1. **Integrated Analysis (Main Body)**

+    - Combine insights from transcript, notes, and readings into a unified lecture note (approx. 4,000–6,000 words).

+    - Organise under thematic headers (e.g. Form, Voice, Realism, Empire, Theatricality).

+    - Include multiple **Mini-Essays** to foreground interpretive insights.

+2. **Motif Tracker**

+    - A Markdown table mapping recurring **metaphors, symbols, or stylistic motifs**, with columns:

+        - Motif

+        - Example(s)

+        - Interpretive Use

+3. **Critical Lenses**

+    - A Markdown table outlining key analytical relationships, e.g.:

+        - Text ↔ Context

+        - Form ↔ Feeling

+        - Performance ↔ Reality

+        - Private ↔ Public

+        - Past ↔ Future

+4. **Exam Relevance**

+    - Bullet points outlining how this lecture’s material connects to **Oxford Prelims Paper 3 (1830–1910)** or the specified paper:

+        - Core analytical skills

+        - Model essay patterns

+        - Revision strategies

+    - Emphasise how the material builds skills in close reading, comparative argument, and conceptual synthesis.

+5. **Reference List (MHRA Style)**

+    - Full citations for all authors, texts, lectures, and handouts referenced.

+    - Example:

+        > Dasgupta, Ushashi, _Victorian Taster Lecture: Fiction_ (Oxford University, 2025).
+        > Eliot, George, ‘The Natural History of German Life’, _Westminster Review_, July 1856, pp. 51–79.

+---

+### **Style & Tone**

+- **Length:** approx. 4,000–6,000 words.

+- **Tone:** formal-academic, elegant, interpretive; akin to a polished Oxford tutorial essay.

+- **No images, links, or external embeds** — describe artworks and texts verbally.

+- Use **precise paragraphing**; each paragraph should develop a clear conceptual link between textual evidence and literary argument.

+- The final note must read as both an **interpretive essay** and a **revision document** — clear, rigorous, and self-contained.

+---

+### **Goal**

+Produce **polished, interpretive, Obsidian-ready lecture notes** that combine:

+- Close reading,

+- Conceptual synthesis,

+- Historical and critical reflection,
+    into a single, integrated Markdown document formatted exactly like the _Cleaned Up Notes_ example — complete with **Mini-Essays**, **Motif Tracker**, **Critical Lenses**, **Exam Relevance**, and an **MHRA Reference List**.

 # Own Notes